TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

       \bibdata commands are not output. (ltx2crossref would have to be changed to recognize what biblatex does, which is completely different.)
     .
-The biblatex2bibitem package, which could help a little, apparently does not currently work with Unicode.
+The biblatex2bibitem package, which could help a little, apparently does not currently work with Unicode in its current release, but has been updated by Marei.

 These {abs,bbl}.tex files stay in the TUGboat per-article source directories.